-When it comes to training with resistance bands people very often jump to the next heavier band when they feel that the exercise gets easier with the band they are using right now.
+When it comes to training with resistance bands, people very often jump to the next heavier band when they feel that the exercise gets easier with the band they are using right now.
 This quick transition to the heavier band can be quite a mistake.
-Because often the jump is too big and too early.
-And this often leads to form breakdown, cheated reps and sometimes injury.
+Because typically the jump is too big and too early.
+And this regularly leads to form breakdown, cheated reps and sometimes injury.
 All this can easily be avoided!

 Adjust the length of the band –This is the bread and butter approach to adjusting the resistance of a band.
-Wrap it!
-The shorter a band is the more resistance it will have.
-The opposite is also true, the longer you have it the less resistance you will have.
+Make it shorter.
+The shorter a band is, the more resistance it will have.
+The opposite is also true, the longer you have it, the less resistance you will have.
 But remember: No Slack throughout the full range of an exercise!

-Change the foot position – a no-brainer but often forgotten.
-By adjusting the distance between your feet you will change the length of the band and therefore change its resistance.
+Change the feet width – a no-brainer but often forgotten.
+By adjusting the distance between your feet, you will change the length of the band and therefore change its resistance.
 Wider stance – More resistance.
 Narrow stance – less resistance.

-The best thing about this technique – you can do it in the middle of a set.
-If you feel the resistance is a bit to high – simply move your feet slightly towards each other.
+The best thing about this technique: You can do it in the middle of a set.
+If you feel the resistance is a bit too high – simply move your feet slightly towards each other.

 Combine bands – If you have a set of different band strength (highly recommended for effective workouts!) you can stack bands to get a higher resistance.
 What I like to do is adding the lightest band to my usual band and see how well I manage the extra resistance.